David-Maura-Rodgers/PP4-Gamer-Review/README.md

 ### **Bugs & Known Issues**
 - In the commit history there may appear to be some issues with my env.py file.
 I may have commited to early without having done this properly.
 - Again, with the env.py file, my database on Heroku became corrupted so I had to generate new a new Postges database key varaible
-- I was trying to use slugs in base.html
+- I was trying to implement Edit and Delete Review function to be accessible from the nav bar, but could not get to work as hoped.
+Instead, these feature are accessible from review_detail.html which is accessed via clicking oin the the Review Title on view list on the Home page or Your Reviews page
-- no lang attribute for html class.
-Has now been added with "en" value
+- No lang attribute for html class.
+This has now been added with "en" value
-- some of the hr lines appear slighty thicker than other in places
+- Some of the hr lines appear slighty thicker than other in places
 - Button inside anchor tags that needed to be changed to forms to be compliant
 - Submit Changes button won't go back to Your Reviews page, instead goes back to Home page
 - User has to be told to use br html tags to create paragraphs in create a review and edit review forms

+### **Future features and enchancements**
+- Users can see a preview of their post before hitting the Submit button
+- User will be able to submit their own photos instead of the one which appears as default
+- User can use a seach function which searches for strings (for game names, as example)
+- User can search for all reviews that are reviewed on a particular console (controlled by the drop down menu choices)
+- I wanted to implement the summernote panel on the front end, however, I tried several times to make the note panel repsonsive to screen width changes.
+Unfortunately, I had no more time to get this fixed and had to abandon the idea.

 <br>